Elan-R/My-Work/Permutations Calculator/README.md

 The permutation calculator takes in an array of objects and the number of items to pick from that array.
-For example: `{a, b, c}` pick `2`.
+For example: `{A, B, C, D}` pick `3`.
 You can use the permutation calculator in different ways to retrieve permutations.
 You can interate over the calculator to retrieve all the permutations one at a time.
 You an also retrieve the Nth permutation or a random permutation.
 The permutation calculator imposes a certain order to the permutations.
-For example a random permutation of `{a, b, c}` pick `2` is `{b, a}`.
+For example the 2nd permutation of `{A, B, C, D}` pick `3` is `{A, C, B}`.

 The public functions are as follows:
  - The `next()` function returns the next permutation